theodor-semerdzhiev/Confess-App/README.md

 ## Getting Started

-Do git clone of this repo, then you must go into the same dir containing the package.json in the server and client roots, then run:
+Do a git clone of this repo, then go into the same dir containing the package.json in the server and client directories, then run: npm install in the console.
+Note: when you run the command make sure the package.json file is in the same working directory.
+You
-$ npm install
-in the console.

 ## Prerequisites
 Make sure to have Node.js installed on your system, and MongoDB and MongoDB compass to view data

 ## Usage

-In the client dir, run:
+In the client directory, run:
 $ npm start
 this will boot the React dev server.
-For the backend, run node ./server in the proper dir
+For the backend, run node ./server in the proper directory

-For the application to work

 ## Built With
 - Used React.js for frontend, Node.js for backend